Obama Secretly Working — Will New Reveal Calm Woes Of Peeved Dems?

 This latest report of Obama secretly working behind the scenes seems to counter the claims that he is distancing himself from the party these days.
 While many from the Democratic Party have openly suggested that Nancy Pelosi needs to go, there’s no one to step up if and when she does.

-As Politico reports, Pelosi isn’t planning on going anywhere despite the calls from her own party members for her to step down.
+As Politico reported, Pelosi isn’t planning on going anywhere despite the calls from her own party members for her to step down.
 This is where the Democratic Party stands today.
 With Pelosi as the leader of the party, nothing has changed since Hillary’s ill-fated election.

 A timeline of President Obama's post-White House vacation spots https://t.co/ooNtop7nBo